About Morocco Travel

-Here, the “White Dove of Culture” is known for its blue-washed houses of Chefchaouen; and the Andalusian-style village of Assila with beaches and wealth of history.
+This region features Morocco’s “White Dove of Culture,” the blue-washed houses of Chefchaouen; and the Andalusian-style village of Assila with its outstanding beaches and wealth of history.

 Southern Morocco (5 days)

-The region is home to Berber tribes and Souss-Massa National Park, known for bird watching and stellar beaches.
+The region is home to independent Berber tribes as well as Souss-Massa National Park, known for premier birding opportunities and unspoiled beaches.